gajos112/Max-Parser/README.md

 ![alt text](https://github.com/gajos112/Max-Parser/blob/main/Images/1.png?raw=true)

 There are two ways to use that tool.
-The first option allows you to parse $Max file based on the path you have to provide.
+The first option allows you to parse $Max file based on the path you provided.

 ![alt text](https://github.com/gajos112/Max-Parser/blob/main/Images/2.png?raw=true)

 Once the path is provided you have to click "Parse the file...".
 First it will check if the file indeed exists:
 ```